Gleeny/Nevrevr/README.md

 ** **
 <big>Categories</big>

-clean, couples, dirty `NSFW`, embarassing, food, funny, girls, gross, guys, married, normal, random, rules.
+embarassing, food, funny, gross, random, rules, nsfw/couples, nsfw/dirty, nsfw/girls, nsfw/guys
-Explore!
+NSFW topics can only be used in NSFW channels.
+If you have a NHIE question you would like to add, please come on over to the support server and send us it!
+You will get credited.

 ** **
 <big>Permissions</big>